ewjay/fapiwiki/FAPI_Meeting_Notes_2018-02-20.rst

 IETF 101 London
 ---------------------
 * 18 - 23 March
-* Reciprocal OAuth may be interesting for Open Banking.
+* Reciprocal OAuth (was Mutual OAuth draft before) may be interesting for Open Banking.

 AOB
 ===========

 Next Call
 -----------------------